 a.
-In INDIVIDUAL events: If a player is granted an accepted withdrawal his/her remaining games shall be cancelled if both of the following conditions are true: none of the player's games has yet completed (excluding by ETL by either player or cancellation) in the relevant tournament, and the average number of moves across all of his/her games is less than 25.
-If one or both of those conditions is not met, all of his/her remaining games in this tournament shall be adjudicated.
+In INDIVIDUAL events: If a player is granted an accepted withdrawal, that player's remaining games shall be cancelled if both of the following conditions are true: none of the player's games has yet completed (excluding by ETL by either player or cancellation) in the relevant tournament, and the average number of moves across all the player's games is less than 25.
+[In a Silli tournament format event, the crosstable will show default losses instead of cancelled games and will count as such, but those losses will not be counted within the rating system for any player involved.
+This is to avoid some players (those who would have a cancelled game) having a different number of games counting in the event compared to what other players have (who were not paired with the withdrawn player).]
+If one or both of those conditions is not met, all the player's remaining games in this tournament shall be adjudicated.

 b.
-In TEAM events: The TD should call upon the team captain (within 4 days) to find a substitute (or replacement) for this player within 2 months from this communication.
-The new player should start on a date set by the tournament director, with the reflection time and leave time that were in place when the original player needed to stop playing.
-(See §§3.16.1.& 3.16.2. concerning "When to reset players' clocks" and "How much time should be added when resetting clocks".)
+In TEAM events: The TD is to call upon the team captain (within 4 days) to find a substitute (or replacement) for this player within 2 months from this communication.
+The new player is to start on a date set by the tournament director, with [STANDARD:] the leave time and [TRIPLE BLOCK with guaranteed time:] reflection time that were in place when the original player needed to stop playing [or for TRIPLE BLOCK without guaranteed time]: the reflection time of the clocks and banks at the time the substitution/replacement is implemented.]
+(See §§3.16.1. & 3.16.2. concerning "When to reset players' clocks" and "How much time is to be added when resetting clocks".)
 If no substitute (or replacement) player is made available (for any reason) within those 2 months, the games on that player's board will be recorded by the TD as losses by default.